-To see the details of the content item we can select the View Details action, one of the icons to the right of the content item (not the space details action in the header).
+To see the details of the content we can select the View Details, one of the icons to the right of the content item (not the space details action in the header).

-From the content details page, we can change any of the properties by selecting the edit icon for the Properties panel (right-hand side of the blue Properties bar).
-Selecting the View In Browser link in the Links panel will request the content to be viewed or downloaded through the browser.
-We may also download the content to your local disk as a file by selecting the content icon or name in the space browser.
+From the content details page, we can change any of the properties by selecting the edit icon for the Properties panel (right-hand side).
+Selecting the content name in the Preview panel will request the content to be viewed or downloaded through the browser.
+We may also download the content as a file by selecting the content icon or name in the space browser.